Michael Massey Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff paces MLB.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in MLB.

-- The Blue Jays have a 3.74 team ERA that is No. 1 among all MLB pitching staffs.
+- The Blue Jays' 3.72 team ERA is No. 1 among all league pitching staffs.

-- In his most recent appearance on Sunday, the righty tossed four innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.
+- His most recent appearance was on Monday against the Oakland Athletics, when the righty threw six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.